begedin/talk-slides/slides/vue_3_en.md

 Note:

-Once we're done with the easy components, it's time to think about how to switch from vuex to pinia, in parallel with all of these conversions.
+Once we're done with executing on components, it's time to think about how to execute on the switch from vuex to pinia, in parallel with all of these component conversions.

-Now, this one specifically, I really personally like.
+What we did here specifically, I really personally like.
 We've developed this way to wrap a pinia store around a collection of vuex actions, getters, mutations and state.